npiv/chatblade/README.md

 ### Formatting the results

-Responses that come back are always shown as markdown.
-Sometimes this may not be what you want, as it removes new lines, or because you are only interested in extracting a part of the result to pipe to another command.
+Responses are parsed and if chatblade thinks its markdown it will be presented as such, to get syntax highlighting.
+But sometimes this may not be what you want, as it removes new lines, or because you are only interested in extracting a part of the result to pipe to another command.

 In that case you have 2 options:
-- `-r` for raw, which just prints the text as ChatGPT returned it, and doesn't pass it through markdown.
+- `-r` for raw, which just prints the text exactly as ChatGPT returned it, and doesn't pass it through markdown.
 - `-e` for extract, which will try to detect what was returned (either a code block or json) and extract only that part.
+If neither of those are found it does the same as `-r`

 Both options can be used either with a new query, e.g.